Configuration¶

 Wildcards in versions are not supported; you must list out all the versions you want to match.

-• include: A list of patterns (route names or paths) which should be included in this group, even if they do not match the rules in the match section.
+include: A list of patterns (route names or paths) which should be included in this group, even if they do not match the rules in thematchsection.exclude: A list of patterns (route names or paths) which should be excluded from this group, even if they match the rules in thematchsection.

 For instance, supposing our routes are set up like this: